 Created in 1978, the California Avocado Commission strives to enhance the premium positioning of California Avocados through advertising, promotion and public relations, and engages in related industry activities.
-California Avocados are cultivated with uncompromising dedication to quality and freshness, by nearly 3,000 growers in the Golden State.
+California Avocados are cultivated with uncompromising dedication to quality and freshness, by about 3,000 growers in the Golden State.
 The California Avocado Commission serves as the official information source for California Avocados and the California avocado industry.
-Visit CaliforniaAvocado.com, join us at Facebook.com/CaliforniaAvocados and @CA_Avocados on Twitter, Pinterest and Instagram or shop for California avocado merchandise at Shop.CaliforniaAvocado.com.
+Visit California Avocado.com.